CubeGPT/BukkitGPT/README.md

 </div>

 > [!NOTE]
-> Developers and README translators are welcome to join the BukkitGPT Team!
+> Developers and README translators are welcome to join the CubeGPT Team!

 ## Table of Contents
 - [Introduction](https://github.com/BukkitGPT/BukkitGPT#introduction)